dmairs/botse/docs/campaign/index.md

 As the [party](/docs/glossary/party) proceeds through the campaign, it uses its campaign journal to write down information that cannot be tracked on the adventurers' mats.
 The journal records each session's events on a single sheet for reference later, especially at the start of future sessions.

-Journal sheets are provided on the included pad or can be printed from the [Chip Theory Games website](www.chiptheorygames.com/support/).
+Journal sheets are provided on the included pad or can be printed from the <a href="https://www.chiptheorygames.com/support/" target="_blank">Chip Theory Games website</a>.

 ## Successfully completing a Session